Sint Maarten: Popular culture

 The island is famous for its runway at Princess Juliana International Airport, in which landing aircraft pass within 35 m of Maho Beach below, due to the close proximity of the runway to the ocean.
 The planes appear to land dangerously close to beach goers so the beach and airport have become a popular place for people to view aeroplane landings.
 In July 2017, a New Zealander died from head injuries after being propelled backwards from a jet engine blast.

 Sint Maarten is also known for its festive nightlife, expansive beaches, precious jewelry, traditional cuisines, and plentiful casinos.

+Next to its own cultural icons like painters Ruby Bute and Roland Richardson, the island had various well known foreign artists as frequent visitors.
+Nobel prize winner Derek Walcott partially derives from a St. Maarten family.
+Chef Anthony Bourdain had his novel "Gone Bamboo" situated on the island.
+Romare Bearden spent much time on the island, producing artworks featuring amongst others Orient Bay and Carnival settings.

 Media and telecommunications

 Sint Maarten's first radio station, the Voice of St. Maarten (PJD-2), was founded on 23 December 1959 and was also heard in neighbouring islands.
 During its first several years, it employed two announcers and broadcast leased religious programming for most of its daily schedule.
-Television services were introduced to the territory in May 1963, starting in the Phillipsburg area and served by a relay station in the Fort Willem area which received programs from Puerto Rico; the Fort Willem site was chosen over the originally proposed one in French Quarter thanks to the latter's reception issues.
+Television services were introduced to the territory in May 1963, starting in the Philipsburg area and served by a relay station in the Fort Willem area which received programs from Puerto Rico; the Fort Willem site was chosen over the originally proposed one in French Quarter thanks to the latter's reception issues.
 Starting on 21 March of that year, groundwork was laid for an automatic telephone system.